virajpatel4/virajbookstore/README.txt

-having problems in migration as it says it doesnt match my migration assembly. changed migration assembly still it dosnt run shows Build FAiled.!!!
+having problems in migration as it says it doesnt match my migration assembly. changed migration assembly still it dosnt run shows Build FAiled.!!! as i do not know how to fix i am going to follow ppt and start the rest.

 2022-11-24